-The CREU takes cases related to housing and public accommodation, areas your family may have issues with access or discrimination.
+The CREU takes housing and public accommodation cases, areas your family may have issues with access or discrimination.

 Once you file a sworn complaint with the CREU, they will guide you through the process.
-The next step is for the CREU to notify the respondent and to begin investigating the incident.
+The next step is for the CREU to notify the respondent and investigate the incident.
 If they find insufficient evidence of discrimination, the case will be dismissed.